the-startup-stack/docs/_overview/introduction.md

 order: 1
 ---

+## What is the startup stack

-The startup stack is an attempt on helping startup bootstrapping their stack in the cloud.
+The startup stack is an attempt on helping startup bootstrap their stack in the cloud.

 While lots of startups have different technologies, often the underlying stack